Natural Gas Laws and Incentives in Hawaii

 Alternative Fuel and Advanced Vehicle Acquisition Requirements

-State and county agencies must purchase light-duty vehicles that reduce petroleum consumption and meet the needs of the agency.
-The priority to be used for purchasing such vehicles is as follows:
+State and county agencies must purchase light-duty vehicles that reduce petroleum consumption.
+Vehicle purchasing priority is as follows:

 - Plug-in electric vehicles;